drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Django Facts
 --------------

+* **How to create your own Django management command**
+> Django allows you to create your own management commands. i.e. pythn manage.py _new manangement command_.
+This allows you to right a self contained script that takes in command line arguments.
+Django will then properly parse those arguments, allowing you to use them in whatever calling class/function/callable you would like.
+When trying to build a standalone scripts that works with Django (i.e. can talk to the database and so on), there are some fiddly bits that need to be _just_ right for Django to work with them: `DJANGO_SETTINGS_MODULE` environment variable and getting the `sys.path` correct.
+This is all taken care of for you if you follow the procedure below:

+    1) Ceate a folder named `management/commands/`

+    2) Create a module within `management/commands/` that will be the name of your command
+        - i.e. management/commands/<new_command.py>

+    3) Create a class that inherits from `django.core.management.BaseCommand`
+        - Overriding the add_arguments method and handle method.

+    4) Register the new command module within your `INSTALLED_APPS` within your `project.settings.py`

+                e.g
+                    from django.conf import settings
+                    from django.contrib.auth import BACKEND_SESSION_KEY, SESSION_KEY, get_user_model
+                    from django.contrib.sessions.backends.db import SessionStore
+                    from django.core.management.base import BaseCommand

+                    User = get_user_model()

+                    class Command(BaseCommand):

+                        def add_arguments(self, parser):
+                            parser.add_argument('email')

+                        def handle(self, *args, **options):
+                            session_key = create_pre_authenticated_session(options['email'])

+                            self.stdout.write(session_key)

+                    def create_pre_authenticated_session(email):
+                        user = User.objects.create(email=email)
+                        session = SessionStore()
+                        session[SESSION_KEY] = user.pk
+                        session[BACKEND_SESSION_KEY] = settings.AUTHENTICATION_BACKENDS[0]

+                        session.save()

+                        return session.session_key

 * **How to use Sessions**
 > A ession is a dictionary-like data structure, and the user ID is stored under the key given by `django.contrib.auth.SESSION_KEY`.